AlpacaInTheNight/PromptsBrowser/README.md

 3. If installing from WebUI do not change the extension directory and stop Stable Diffusion and start it again.

-5. In the stable-diffusion directory will be created directory `prompts_catalogue` with subdirectory `myprompts` - this will be the first collection of prompts.
+5. In the stable-diffusion webUI directory will be created directory `prompts_catalogue` with subdirectory `myprompts` - this will be the first collection of prompts.
 As well as the directory `styles_catalogue` where new styles will be stored.

 ### Important